How to Get Started with In-Depth Bible Study

-Alright, enough about Beka, let’s talk about you.
 Friends, are you reading the Word?
 Every day?
 I really hope you are!
 It is life to our weary souls!

 And I’m not talking about reading Bible studies written by someone else either.
 Don’t get me wrong, there are some fantastic resources out there, and some wonderful Bible teachers.
 I love Beth Moore, and Priscilla Shirer, and Kay Arthur, and so many others!
 But there is just nothing that compares to reading the Bible itself on your own without the influence of another person’s opinion!

 If you are a born again believer, then you have the Holy Spirit of God living in you and He is all you need to understand the Bible.
 Ask Him for wisdom.
 Ask Him for understanding.
 The Bible promises that He’ll give it.
 Then, dig in!
 Read it!
 You will never, ever regret it!
 I promise you.

 But, if like so many others I’ve talked to, you’re just not sure where to start, let me offer a few tips

 Don’t just sit down and open your Bible every day and start reading wherever you land.
 There are times when doing that can be really beneficial, but it’s not a great way to make a regular Bible-study habit.
 I suggest finding a plan that you can work through.
 There are several options for how exactly to do this and resources to go along with each one.

 1. Study a Book of the Bible

 This can be a great way to get started if you’re not quite ready to jump into a full read through of the whole Bible, or even the New Testament.
 There are lots of resources out there to help you do this, such as: